aslamhus/RectanglePacker/README.md

 # Rectangle Packer

 `RectanglePacker` is a JavaScript\PHP class designed to efficiently pack rectangles of the same aspect ratio into a defined space, tackling the NP-hard bin packing problem using a heuristic algorithm.
-For more information on the this problem see the [wiki](https://en.wikipedia.org/wiki/Rectangle_packing).
+For more information on this problem see the [wiki](https://en.wikipedia.org/wiki/Rectangle_packing).
 This heuristic solves the second variant listed in the article, _**Packing identical squares in a rectilinear polygon.**_

 ## Defining the problem